 It is noted that 20 out of the 22 significant results were using data from UK aquarists or UK non-aquarists as a comparison.
-See table 6 in the supplementary material for a full list of significant and non-significant pairwise companions.
+See S2 table in the supplementary material for a full list of significant and non-significant pairwise companions.

-Table 6: Pairwise comparisons of on and off show results.
+Fig 8: Pairwise comparisons of on and off show results.
 The data failed parametric assumptions and Wilcoxon matched pairs were used to test significance.